srgrr/RoundCreator/README.md

 # RoundCreator
 A very simple, small tool I developed some years ago.
 It creates a folder structure for programming contest problems.
-It works for Python 2.7 and Python 3.x.
+It works for Python 2.7.
 Due to the argparse dependency, it won't work on Python 2.6.
 It works and creates appropriate scripts for Windows and Linux.

 ## Installation